jnozzi/cocoadev.com/markdown/KeyBindings.md

          Enter:      \U000A (newline) or \U000D (cr)?

          Other non-printing keys are represented by "unicodes" 0xF700-0xF8FF.
-The complete list can be found in the General/NSEvent.h header file.
+The complete list can be found in the NSEvent.h header file.
 The availability of various keys will be system-dependent.

          Up Arrow:   \UF700